 With Thanksgiving upon us, I wanted to share a straightforward concept that can improve your happiness quotient.
 I know it does mine.

-This is the idea of developing the skill to pause and show where you can find gratitude for what you have going on in your life, now, by writing it down!
+This is the idea of developing the skill to pause and find gratitude for what you have going on in your life, now, by writing it down!

 Bully, you say?
 Who has time to do that?
 You don’t have my crazy life!